 So VR really is here.
-You can buy all sorts of headsets right now, many of which we've reviewed, from Google, Sony, Samsung, HTC, Oculus and more.
+You can buy all sorts of headsets right now, most of which we've reviewed, from Google, Sony, Samsung, HTC, Oculus and more.
 Therein lies the new problem.
 Most of this tech is still very much first-gen, which means each headset will have very real pros and cons to consider.

 That's why we've put together this starter guide for anyone buying their first VR headset.
 Here are the main factors to think about when deciding what to go for.
 And if you have any tips yourself, do add these in the comments below.

 With headsets from $10 right up to $700, budget is probably a good place to start.

 We see three main groups right now: the first group of mobile VR headsets is up to $100, the second (essentially the PlayStation VR and the upcoming Windows Mixed Reality headsets) is up to $400 and the third and final high-end PC group is $400 and higher.
 Our advice - decide which group you're in and stick to it.

 What do you already own?

 So, if you have a recent Samsung phone like a Galaxy S8, get the new Samsung Gear VR.
 (If you have a slightly older Samsung, S6 say, think about getting a bargain with a slightly older Gear VR).